Published by Thomas Nelson on February 7th 2017

 Genres: Amish Fiction

-Also by this author: The Beloved Hope Chest, Written in Love
+Also by this author: The Beloved Hope Chest, An Amish Summer, Written in Love

 Purchase on: Amazon, Barnes & Noble, Target, Walmart, Books-A-Million